 Contact: (702) 207-6432

 Hours: Open daily 7:00AM to 2:00PM (weekdays) and 7:00AM to 3:00PM (weekends)

 While there are a couple of locations in Las Vegas and Henderson, we dined at the Spring Valley restaurant.
 I recommend arriving early, especially on the weekends, since it can quickly get busy.
 Groups will not be seated until everyone in the party is present, so keep this in mind if you are coming with a large group.

 Groups will not be seated until everyone in the party is present, so keep this in mind if you are coming with a large group.

 We only had to wait a few minutes for a table when we arrived, but there was a line up at the front once we left mid morning.

-The menu offers a variety of breakfast and lunch options, however we decided to stick with their pancakes and omelettes after hearing great reviews.
-I ordered the Red Velvet pancakes and my fiancée ordered the Huntington omelette.
+The menu offers a variety of breakfast and lunch options, however we decided to stick with their pancakes and omelets after hearing great reviews.
+I ordered the Red Velvet pancakes and my fiancée ordered the Huntington omelet.

 According to the menu, their Red Velvet pancakes are their best seller, which was no surprise since I saw several people who had ordered them too.

 Other pancake options that sounded equally delicious included S’mores, Banana Cream Pie and White Chocolate Chip Macadamia Nut!